aatmaj28/Autonomous-Car-Parking-RL/README.md

 # Advanced reinforcement learning algorithms for precise car navigation and parking
-This project focuses on applying advanced reinforcement learning (RL) algorithms, such as TD3 and Options Critic, to a realistic modern problem: autonomous car parking.
-We developed a custom parking lot environment, incorporating sensors and physics-based interactions to simulate a highly realistic scenario.
-The use of advanced RL algorithms proved effective, as the agent demonstrated significant progress in learning within just a few episodes.
+This project focuses on applying advanced reinforcement learning (RL) algorithm, such as TD3, to a realistic modern problem: autonomous car parking.
+I developed a custom parking lot environment, incorporating sensors and physics-based interactions to simulate a highly realistic scenario.
+The use of advanced RL algorithm proved effective, as the agent demonstrated significant progress in learning within just a few episodes.
 In contrast, basic RL algorithms required significantly more episodes—up to ten times as many—to achieve a comparable level of learning.

-We worked on this as a part of our course project for CS5180 - Reinforcement Learning and Sequential Decision Making (Fall 2024) at Northeastern University, Boston.
+I worked on this as a part of our course project for CS5180 - Reinforcement Learning and Sequential Decision Making (Fall 2024) at Northeastern University, Boston.

 ## The Environment